How important is your sense of smell in the appreciation of wine?

-Do you love wine?
+Do you feel you are good at smelling wine?
 Can you recognise the different aromas in your glass?
-Smelling wine is not something you do to show off…
+Is it important?

 Smelling wine and being able to appreciate the “nose” of the wine is crucial to understanding wine.

 Having a good sense of smell is without a shadow of a doubt THE most important skill you need to really enjoy wine.

 The thing is that your sense of smell is not something that you use only for aromas.
 You will also need a good sense of smell to spot the flavours of wine.

 Some “Tastes” are in Fact Smells

 Contrary to popular belief the “taste of chocolate” or the “taste of blackcurrant” are not actually tastes… but smells!
 They are in fact flavours.
 And the reality is that flavours are not tastes but smells.

 This is why, when you have a cold, and a blocked nose, you feel like you’ve lost your sense of taste.
 In reality, what you can’t do is smell, and as a result you can’t detect flavours.